 This new ordinance gives attention to the transparency and privacy rights of the data business.
 In case there is a severe data violation, the company is required by the General Data protection compliance to notify the concerned authority and influenced people within 72 hours.

 The directives of the General Data Protection Regulations (GDPR) are applicable to all the data generated by the citizens of the European Union.
 The GDPR is anticipated to set a new benchmark towards consumer rights with respect to data.
 But with this, the companies will face a challenge as their management & operations process and systems will need to comply with the General Data Protection Regulations.
 GDPR calls for a wider view of the personal identification information of any individual.

-With the date reaching too close for the implication of GDPR, there are a lot of elements that businesses need to understand to be GDPR compliant.
+As GDPR has come into effect, there are a lot of elements that businesses need to understand to be GDPR compliant.
 Though many constituents do not directly relate to personal information security, the changes are required to modify the existing systems and processes to comply with GDPR so that the system does not affect the data.
 GDPR also standardizes the export of personal information data outside the European Union.

-Companies that could get affected by GDPR
+Companies that Could Get Affected by GDPR

 Any company that executes or stores personal information of the EU citizens within the European Union states ought to abide by the General Data Protection Regulations.
 Even if the company or the business is out of the EU states but holds the data of EU citizens must follow the GDPR.
 The precise standards are:

 - Must have a presence in the European Union.